Gradient-Aerospace/HDF5Vectors.jl/docs/src/supported_types.md

 end
 ```

-Default reconstruction calls the declared element type with the stored field values in field order.
-A type whose constructors do not accept those values requires a custom [`construct`](@ref) method.

-Bits-type structs can instead use one native HDF5 datatype when created with `portable = false`.
-[The `portable` option](#The-portable-Option) and [HDF5 Storage Layout](storage_layout.md) describe the tradeoff.
+The default record codec reads fields with `getfield` and reconstructs a value by calling `Sample(time, position, label)`.
+Nested structs, tuples, named tuples, and supported static arrays are handled recursively.
+A type that needs a different logical conversion can define a custom codec.

+When `portable = false`, a nonzero-size bits type may instead use the single HDF5 datatype selected by HDF5.jl.
+This can be faster, but field-oriented storage is usually easier to read from another language.

-## Singleton Types
+## Constant Values

-Singleton types that HDF5Vectors can reconstruct directly from their type use count-only storage: the package stores the vector length rather than repeating the value.
+Types with one reconstructible value need no per-element dataset.
+HDF5Vectors stores the logical vector length and the schema's constant value.
 Supported examples include `Nothing`, empty tuples and named tuples, empty static arrays, and immutable zero-field marker types with zero-argument constructors.

-A field-bearing singleton type without a zero-argument constructor can instead use composite storage when all of its fields are supported.
-For example, a heterogeneous tuple of singleton values is stored field-by-field and reconstructed as a tuple when loaded.

-Mutable zero-field types are not supported because separate instances have distinct identities that cannot be represented by storing only a count.
+A field-bearing singleton without a zero-argument constructor is treated as a record when its fields are supported.
+Mutable zero-field types are rejected because distinct instances have identities that count-only storage cannot preserve.

-## Serialized Values
+## Julia-Serialized Values

-HDF5Vectors uses Julia's `Serialization` format as a fallback for supported nonconcrete element types and for `Vector`, `Matrix`, or `Array` values whose dimensions were not declared.
-A custom type can also explicitly select `ByteArrayStorageStyle`.
+Julia serialization is the default fallback in two cases:

+* A dynamically sized `Array` type is created without `dims`.
+* The declared element type is nonconcrete, such as an abstract type.

-Serialization is not a promise that every Julia value can be stored.
-It is intended for types that Julia's `Serialization` library can reliably round-trip in the environments where the HDF5 file will be used.
-The stored bytes are Julia-specific and cannot be interpreted by ordinary HDF5 readers in other languages.
+Serialization is useful for Julia-specific data, but it is not a promise that every Julia value can be saved reliably.
+The relevant types and modules must be available when values are loaded, and the byte format is not intended for readers outside Julia.

-`JSONStorageStyle` is an explicit alternative for values supported by JSON3.
-Its JSON strings can be read outside Julia.
-[Custom Element Types](custom_element_types.md) shows how either serialization style can be selected.
+An application can explicitly choose this representation with [`serialization_schema`](@ref), as shown in [Custom Element Types](custom_element_types.md#Selecting-Julia-Serialization).

 ## Creation Options

-The following options are accepted by both [`create_hdf5_vector`](@ref) and [`copy_to_hdf5_vector`](@ref). `dims` and `portable` are stored in the vector metadata because they can affect how the vector must later be loaded; `chunk_length` affects only dataset creation.
+The type-inference forms of [`create_hdf5_vector`](@ref) and [`copy_to_hdf5_vector`](@ref) accept the same options.

-### The `dims` Option
+### `dims`

-`dims` declares the fixed dimensions of each dynamically sized array element and enables efficient array-like storage when the element values have a supported elemental representation.
-Dimensions of tuples and static arrays are inferred from their types.
+`dims` declares the fixed shape of each dynamically sized array element.
+Dimensions of homogeneous tuples and static arrays are already known from their types.

-### The `chunk_length` Option
+### `chunk_length`

-`chunk_length` is the number of vector elements in each chunk of the underlying extensible HDF5 datasets.
-It defaults to 1000, affects storage layout and I/O performance, and does not limit the total vector length.
+`chunk_length` controls the last dimension of each extensible HDF5 dataset chunk.
+It defaults to 1000 and does not limit the total vector length.

 ```julia
 HDF5.h5open("large_log.h5", "w") do file